 The legitimate interests can be our own interests or the interests of third parties.
 They can include commercial interests, individual interests or broader societal benefits; however, we will ensure that that evidence can be provided as the necessity of using the personal data.
 Stroma will balance our interests against the individual’s.
 If they would not reasonably expect the processing, or if it would cause unjustified harm, their interests will override your legitimate interests of using their personal data, and therefore it will not be used.

 Stroma collects data to operate effectively and provide the best services for our clients and members.
 You provide some of this data directly, such as when you request a quote for a Stroma service, apply for membership of a certification scheme, register for a Stroma event, download a Stroma Software product, upload a document to the Installer Portal, purchase a Stroma Warranty product or contact us for technical support.
-We get some of it by recording how you interact with our services by, for example, using cookies on our website.
 We also obtain data from third parties.
 We protect data obtained from third parties according to the practices described in this statement, plus any additional restrictions imposed by the source of the data.
-These thirdparty sources vary over time, but have included:
+These third party sources vary over time, but have included:

 You have control about the data we collect and if asked to provide personal data you have the option to decline.
 However, if certain data is required to provide a specific Stroma service or product, you may not be able to access that service or product.
 The data we collect depends on the context of your interactions with Stroma and the products and services you use.
 The data we collect can include the following: